JowoScript/JowoScript_Technology/README.md

 </div>
 <div align="center">
 <strong>
-	*JowoStyle Technology is undefined technology for a pattern core of computation style language used for describing the presentation of *JowoScript Technology
+	*JowoStyle Technology is undefined technology for a pattern core of computation style language used for describing the presentation of *JowoScript Technology (build with 💓🦄)
 </strong>
 </div>
 <details>